-(a) Motor vehicles.
+- (a) Motor vehicles.
 All motor vehicles, including recreational vehicles, on a residential lot must be placed within an enclosed building or on a driveway or auxiliary parking bay as permitted by this chapter.
-A motor vehicle that is not stored within an enclosed building must be licensed by the state of Wisconsin or any other state.

-(b) On-site storage of a recreational vehicle.
+A motor vehicle that is not stored within an enclosed building must be licensed by the state of Wisconsin or any other state. - (b) On-site storage of a recreational vehicle.
 No more than one recreational vehicle may be kept out of doors.

-(c) Parking of a commercial vehicle as an ancillary residential use.
-One panel truck or one pickup truck that is used for business purposes and/or personal use may be parked on a driveway or an auxiliary parking bay on a residential property.
-Larger trucks may be allowed as a conditional use (See Appendix A).

-(d) Trailers.
-One trailer on a residential lot may be parked on a driveway or auxiliary parking bay as permitted by this chapter or on an unsurfaced area of the lot as follows:

-- (1) The trailer shall not be located in the front yard. - (2) The trailer and any cargo must be at least 6 feet from a principal building and at least 3 feet from any lot line. - (3) The trailer and any cargo shall not exceed (i) 12 feet in height above the ground surface as parked, but excluding mast; (ii) 30 feet in length, excluding trailer hitch, tongue, and bumper; or (iii) 9 feet in width, excluding any auxiliary hardware.

-(e) Ownership requirements.
+- (c) Parking of a commercial vehicle as an ancillary residential use.
+One panel truck, semi-tractor, stake truck, or van (excluding semi-trailers) that is used for business purposes and/or personal use may be parked on a driveway or an auxiliary parking bay on a residential property. - (d) Trailers.
+One trailer on a residential lot may be parked on a driveway or auxiliary parking bay as permitted by this chapter or on an unsurfaced area of the lot as follows: - (1) The trailer shall not be located in the front yard. - (2) The trailer and any cargo must be at least 6 feet from a principal building and at least 3 feet from any lot line. - (3) The trailer and any cargo shall not exceed (i) 12 feet in height above the ground surface as parked, but excluding mast; (ii) 30 feet in length, excluding trailer hitch, tongue, and bumper; or (iii) 9 feet in width, excluding any auxiliary hardware. - (e) Ownership requirements.
 Motor vehicles and trailers as may be allowed in this section are strictly limited to those actually used by the residents, or for the temporary parking of their guests.